 With a humble and empirical approach, we try to grasp the immense mass of data emerging from Twitter, the hashtags, hashtags co-occurrences and the information contained in the messages where the hashtags are included.
 This information is continuously archived on a database.
 We run algorithms on the database to generate statistical data.

-The results of this analysis are applied onto the geo-referenced marks where socio-environmental threads have been identified, performing experimental interventions on the actual topographic data of the Amazonian territory.
+The results of this analysis are applied to the geo-referenced marks where socio-environmental threads have been identified, performing experimental interventions on the actual topographic data of the Amazonian territory.
 These interventions result in the sculptures proposed in Ríos.

 Here are some pictures that document the current processes and state of the project.
 Enjoy, xx, Laura.

-These first set of pictures correspond to the sub-basins: Caquetá (Japurá), Juruá
+These first set of pictures correspond to the sub-basins: Caquetá (Japurá), Juruá.

 - GIS analyst, Gabriel Codreanu